 If you want the best taiko-manju in the city, head to Gozasouro.
 It’s located on the first floor of the JR Shin-Osaka Station.

-With takoyaki, the batter is wheat flour-based..
-The inside is typically filled with diced or minced octopus, ginger, and green onion and they’re topped with a Japanese style mayo and fish flakes.
+With takoyaki, the batter is wheat flour-based.
+The inside is typically filled with diced or minced octopus, ginger, and green onion.
+They’re generally topped with a Japanese style mayo and fish flakes.

-This special meal tastes like crepes filled with lots of green onion.
-It is often served with soy sauce and some versions include meat, such as beef or pork.
+This special meal tastes like crepes and is filled with lots of green onion.
+Negiyaki is often served with soy sauce.
+Some versions also include meat such as beef or pork.

-Instead of green onions, you’ll get cabbage, pork, or seafood.
-It’s also a staple of the Osaka region and is made with batter and fried on a griddle, similar to the familiar pancake.
+Instead of green onions, in okonomiyaki you’ll get cabbage, pork, or seafood.
+Okonomiyaki a staple of the Osaka region and is made with batter and fried on a griddle like a pancake.

-You may start to notice that most of the top foods in the city are made with batter.
-These foods are called Konamono and most Osakaites have their own favorite recipes that they often prepare at home.
+You may have started to notice that most of the top foods in Osaka are made with batter.
+These foods are called Konamono.
+Most Osakaites have their own favourite recipes that they often prepare at home.